cheenar/Winx.js/README.md

 ## Configuration

 You can define a `Winx.toml` file in the same directory as executing the `winx` binary.
-You are able to configure any v8 flag by default.
+You are able to configure any [V8 Flag](./V8_FLAGS.md) by default.

 ```toml
 [v8]